 The importance of relevance in corporate training ultimately comes down to the training applying to employees and helping them do their jobs.
 While other goals are important, each employee typically only cares about their role and doing it well (I hope).

-Without relevance, there are a lot of negative impacts and it won’t go over well with anyone.
+Without relevance, there are a lot of negative impacts, and it won’t go over well with anyone.
 Why do you think compliance training has such a negative reputation?

 The Negative Impact of Irrelevant Training

-Irrelevant training can have detrimental effects on both individuals and organizations as a whole.
+Irrelevant training can have detrimental effects on individuals and organizations as a whole.
 When employees are subjected to irrelevant content, they become disengaged and demotivated.
-They may feel like their time is being wasted on information that has no practical application in their work.
+They may feel like their time is wasted on information that has no practical application in their work.

 This lack of engagement and interest in professional development within the company leads to decreased productivity and performance.
 Employees who do not see the value in company training aren’t likely to apply what they have learned in real-life situations.
+It’s also a great way to promote a lack of continuous learning, which is the opposite of what a company should want.

-That’s because they haven’t learned anything relevant to their role!
+They aren’t likely to apply what they learned because they haven’t learned anything relevant to their role!

 And none of that is the employee’s fault since irrelevant training is being created by… You guessed it, L&D.